zzxwill/oss/intl.en-US/API Reference/Object operations/Callback.md

     authorization = base64_encode(rsa_sign(private_key, url_decode(path) + query_string + ‘\n’ + body, md5))
     ```

-    **Note:** Instructions: The private\_key indicates a private key which is only known to OSS.
+    Instructions: The private\_key indicates a private key which is only known to OSS.
 The path indicates the resource path of the callback request.
 The query\_string indicates a query string.
 The body indicates the message body of the callback.
 The signature thus consists of the following steps:

     -   Obtain the string to be signed: The resource path URL is decoded, added by the initial query string, a carriage return and the callback message body.
     -   RSA signature: Use a private key to sign the expected string.
 The hashing function for signature is MD5.